2X on qualifying Lyft purchases through 9/30/2027

-Earn this multiplier when you purchase via Chase Travel℠.
+Earn the higher multiplier when you purchase via Chase Travel℠.
 If you purchase any other way, you will earn 1.5X points.

-Earn this multiplier when you purchase via Chase Travel℠.
+Earn the higher multiplier when you purchase via Chase Travel℠.
 If you purchase any other way, you will earn 1.5X points.

-Earn this multiplier when you purchase via Chase Travel℠.
+Earn the higher multiplier when you purchase via Chase Travel℠.
 If you purchase any other way, you will earn 1.5X points.

 Our ratings are determined by the authors and editors on our team.
 Each individual card feature is compared against all other cards we offer and the total score is an average of those 4 ratings.